micahchiang/node-blog-api/README.md

 # Node Google Drive API

-A node api written with typescript that interacts with google drive.
+A node api written in typescript for basic blog functionality.